 For a detailed list of Gangtok tourist attractions, check the blog Top 20 Places To Visit In Gangtok.

 With this ready reckoner of best things to do in Gangtok, there is enough fodder for tourists and adventure enthusiasts to plan an unforgettable trip this northeastern beauty!
+When are you planning a trip to Sikkim?

 Looking To Book A Holiday Package?